USA Visa Requirements

 Both Secure Flight and APIS information can be provided on Manage Your Booking.

-It is mandatory for all eligible nationals who plan to travel to the USA under the Visa Waiver Program to obtain an electronic authorisation known as ESTA (Electronic System for Travel Authorisation) before travel to the USA.
+It is mandatory for all eligible nationals who plan to travel to the USA under the Visa Waiver Program to obtain an Electronic System for Travel Authorisation (ESTA) before travel to the USA.

-ESTA authorisation is only available from the US Department of Homeland Security ESTA website.
+An ESTA is only available from the US Customs and Border Protection ESTA website.
 You should apply at least 72 hours before your scheduled travel.
 You will be asked to answer basic eligibility questions and you will usually be advised immediately if your travel is authorised under the Visa Waiver Program.

 - You must have a machine-readable passport issued by one of the participating countries, and